Become a Partner

 - Detail a project plan that includes:

-- Specific details of how the proposed project will combat hunger and homelessness
+- Specific details of how the proposed project will strengthen families in the Tri-County area

 - Goals and objectives of the project